The Collections Professional Certificate

 Christina Cardinale, Manhattan College

-What can we do in house before we send to an agency, and why would we choose to devote the time and energy when a third party will do the work for us?
-What techniques do you use to contact students, skip tracing, regulations that must be followed?
+What can we do in-house before we send to an agency, and why would we choose to devote the time and energy when a third party will do the work for us?
+What techniques do you use in contacting students, skip tracing, and complying with regulations that must be followed?

-Due Dilligence - Collections & Due Diligence from Beginning to End
+Due Diligence - Collections & Due Diligence from Beginning to End

 Charmanine Daniels, Georgia State University